 Depending on which form you filled out for your own eligibility to adopt, you’ll fill out Form I-800 or I-600 to make sure your child is deemed adoptable by the USCIS.

 Your stay in your child’s home country may last anywhere from one to four weeks, during which time you’ll complete your visa application.
-You’ll also complete an interview with the international country’s adoption authorities to ensure that you meet all of their international adoption requirements.
+You’ll also complete an interview with the foreign country’s adoption authorities to ensure that you meet all of their Arkansas international adoption requirements.

-The IH-3 (for Hague countries) or IR-3 (for non-Hague countries) visa.
-This is the visa you’ll receive if both adoptive parents were present to complete the adoption in the foreign country.
+The IH-3 (for Hague countries) or IR-3 (for non-Hague countries) visa: This is the visa you’ll receive if both adoptive parents were present to complete the adoption in the foreign country.

-The international adoption process still has one more step: re-adoption.
+The Arkansas international adoption process still has one more step: re-adoption.
 Regardless of which visa your child received, it’s highly recommended that re-adoption is completed.
-This makes sure your adoption is legally recognized in Arkansas.
+This makes sure your international adoption is legally recognized in Arkansas.
 In doing so, you ensure that your child has all the rights and privileges of a United States citizen.

 Failing to complete a re-adoption (or finalizing your child’s international adoption) in Arkansas can lead to legal issues in the future.
 Please speak with a local adoption attorney for more information on this topic.